Data Security

 Confidential Information

 Upon hire, all DDI associates are required to sign a confidentiality agreement that specifically addresses the concerns and risks of dealing with confidential information.
-Any associate found to have violated this policy is subject to immediate termination or any applicable legal action.
-In addition, annually employees sign a Code of Business Conduct and Ethics.
+Any associate found to have violated this policy is subject to appropriate disciplinary actions up to and including termination or any applicable legal action.
+In addition, employees review and sign a Code of Business Conduct and Ethics annually.

 Background Check Policy and Procedure

-DDI’s full Background Check Policy can be made available for viewing if requested.
+DDI’s full Background Check Policy and Procedure can be made available for viewing if requested.
 To request the policy, please visit https://trust.ddiworld.com/.

 Credential Verification